aroojjjjjjj/Fakenewsdetection_project/README.md

 .Generated predictions using both CNN (image data) and RNN (text data).
 .Confirmed the effectiveness of specialized deep learning models for handling different data modalities (images and text).

+✅ Week 11: Natural Language Processing (NLP)
+.
+Performed NLP preprocessing on news text including tokenization and stopword removal.
+.
+Converted text data into numerical features using TF-IDF vectorization.
+.
+Split dataset into training and testing sets.
+.
+Trained a machine learning classifier on TF-IDF features.
+.
+Evaluated model using accuracy, precision, recall, and F1-score.
+.
+Established a complete NLP pipeline for fake news text classification.

  📌 Project Milestones So Far
 - Environment setup complete.